DonCharlesLambert/CSS/README.md

 </div>

 ### React Piano
-[React Piano](https://github.com/DonCharlesLambert/React-Piano) is another short React project, with the majority of the project completed in a few hours.
+[React Piano](https://github.com/DonCharlesLambert/React-Piano) An another short React project, with the majority of the project completed in a few hours only.
 <div align="center">
 <img src="https://github.com/DonCharlesLambert/React-Piano/blob/master/src/screenshots/ss.jpeg?raw=true" alt="The React Piano application running on an iPhone 8"/>
 </div>